Software Development

 Upon successful completion of this program, students will be able to:

-Evaluate performance, efficiency, and satisfaction of implementation to the needs.
+- Evaluate performance, efficiency, and satisfaction of implementation to team or organizational needs.

-Create, debug, and test simple programs using fundamental programming constructs,
+- Create and test simple programs using Python fundamental programming constructs, principles, and tools.

 Admission Requirements: